First, here's the generic stuff that sounds exactly like all the other teachers you'll find:

 I offer supplementary lessons focused on theory, perception, creativity, and/or music technology for students already comfortable with basic instrumental technique or who are also taking separate traditional lessons with another teacher.

 MY LESSON PHILOSOPHY

-I start with understanding the nature of musical instruments, of sound itself, and of music generally (in a manner appropriate to the age and background of each student, of course).
+I start with understanding the nature of musical instruments, of sound itself, and of music generally.
 I make it clear that the standard approaches are not the only ones.
 I still teach standard approaches alongside other alternative directions.
 Some students focus on traditional techniques supplemented with some creative pursuits, while other students choose to start with alternative tunings or techniques and focus on creative exploration.

-Some music teachers have spent all their time working on technique and learning the jargon of music terminology, so that they think that's all music is.
+Some music teachers have spent all their time working on technique and learning the jargon of music terminology.
 Such teachers know that music is expressive, emotional, and culturally meaningful; but they can't explain why.
 I have studied the traditional Western approaches to music technique and theory up through advanced levels, but I do not find the explanations fully satisfying.
-Too often, structural patterns in music are given as explanation.
-Patterns are very important to recognize, but form is not function.
+Structural patterns are interesting but are merely the observations and not the explanation.
+Form is not function.
 Students can learn patterns in scales, chords, progressions, rhythms, and more; but these do not explain how or why they work nor which elements are fundamental to music and which are just peculiar cultural developments.

 Strict teachers with a limited perspective risk falling into terrible attitudes like these:

 “35 chords... some you will use, others you may never use.
 Either way you must learn them all...” - Jon Buck, from Play Guitar in 10 Easy Lessons, 2007Here is a much healthier philosophy: